-Whose next?
-Many of the big brand names that have become synonymous with legal online sports betting within the United States are will have their eyes on Wyoming.
-Additional candidates include: FanDuel Sportsbook, Caesars Sportsbook, WynnBET, and more.
+Who’s next?
+Many of the big brand names that have become synonymous with legal online sports betting within the United States have their eyes on Wyoming.
+Additional candidates include WynnBET, and more.

-If these numbers trend similarly for legal online sports betting in Wyoming, operators could witness an extremely impressive “customer spend” rate that more than justifies the entry of such a large number of legal online sports betting operators.
+If these numbers trend similarly for online sports betting in Wyoming, operators could witness an extremely impressive “customer spend” rate.
+That more than justifies the entry of such a large number of legal online sports betting operators.